networknt/light-doc/content/en/faq/SPA-API.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 ### How to serve Single Page Application(React/Angular etc.) from your API server instance

 During development, we normally use Nodejs to serve the single page application as it is easy to package and test/debug.
-However, on production, it makes sense that the API server serves the single page application by itself.
+However, during production, it makes sense that the API server serves the single page application by itself.
 In this way, we don't need to enable [CORS handler][] and same another instance of the server.